armanddevelop/todoList-node/README.md

-#this is an todo list using typescript and node
+#This console applicacion is a to do list make in node
+#This console application use typescript and inquierer

 To run this app follow the stpes:

-1.- install node modules using npm i command
-2.- use in this path 04-todoList the follow command node tsx 3.- using the terminal go to dist folder and inside there use node app.js to run the applicacion
+1.- install node modules using ```bash npm i command``` 2.- use in this path 04-todoList the follow command node tsx, to 3.- using the terminal go to dist folder and inside there use node app.js to run the applicacion